gardener/etcd-backup-restore/docs/usage/snapshot_encryption.md

 3. **Key Expiration**: You can remove keys from the list; etcd-backup-restore will automatically reload the file as it does when adding keys.
 However, never remove keys that are still in use.
 Rotate keys on a time-based schedule that accounts for the possibility that older keys are still needed.
 For example, if the oldest full snapshot is 4 weeks old, do not delete keys added within that period.
 If you must rotate keys earlier, re-encrypt all objects in the snapstore to ensure all snapshots are encrypted with the most recent key.
 After a successful re-encryption, it is safe to remove the deprecated key.
 If in doubt, see the [Get Encryption Status](#get-encryption-status).

 ## Flags and Configuration

-SSE-C is configured by providing json file `sseCustomerKeyConf` in AWS_APPLICATION_CREDENTIALS_JSON path.
+SSE-C is configured under `sseCustomerKeyConf` as a part of the credential file at the AWS_APPLICATION_CREDENTIALS_JSON path.

 ### Configuration Behavior